evansmwenda/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no more js - deletes js files in cwd , subdirectories 11-directories - finds count of directories in cwd 12-newest_files - lists 10 newest files
+13-
+14-
+15-countthatword - amont of times "bin" used in passwd